 Who Is Nikki Haley?

 Nikki Haley was born on January 20, 1972, in Bamberg, South Carolina, to Sikh immigrants.
-The Republican entered politics at a young age, and served in the South Carolina House of Representatives for several years before becoming governor of the state.
-In addition to being the first female governor of South Carolina, she was the first Indian-American to serve in the role, and the second Indian-American governor in the country, after Bobby Jindal of Louisiana.
-In 2016 President-elect Donald Trump picked Haley to become the United States ambassador to the United Nations, and she was confirmed for the position in January 2017.
+The Republican entered politics at a young age, and served in the South Carolina House of Representatives for several years before earning election as the state's governor in 2010.
+In addition to becoming the first female governor of South Carolina, she was the first Indian-American to serve in the role, and the second Indian-American governor in the country, after Bobby Jindal of Louisiana.
+In 2016 President-elect Donald Trump picked Haley to become the United States ambassador to the United Nations, a role she served from January 2017 through the end of 2018.

 Husband and Children